adrienmaloba/www.diagrams.net-source/pages/integrations.md

 [See how to use the draw.io add-ons for Google Drive](/doc/faq/google-drive-diagrams.html)

-### Microsoft Sharepoint, OneDrive, Office 365 and Teams integrations
+### Microsoft Sharepoint, OneDrive, and Office 365 integrations

 draw.io works with [OneDrive and Sharepoint](https://app.diagrams.net/?mode=onedrive).
-An [Office 365 app](https://office.diagrams.net/) is available for Word, Powerpoint and Excel, and a [Microsoft Teams app](/doc/faq/microsoft-teams-diagrams.html).
+An [Office 365 app](https://office.diagrams.net/) is available for Word, Powerpoint and Excel.

 ### GitHub app